iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> If it entertains you now but will bore you someday, it's a distraction.
-Keep looking.
+> Be happy now, without reason - or you never will be at all.
 >
-> — Naval Ravikant
+> — Dan Millman

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->